daos-stack/daos/docs/dev/development.md

    Set environment variable `OUTPUT_TYPE=deb` for DEB builds; it defaults to `rpm`.

-   Use `-Werror` to fail on verification findings (the default), or `-Wno-error` to report them as warnings.
-These options are mutually exclusive.

    To find out more, use the `build_packages.sh --help` command.

 > [NOTE]